RobertArtigas/GPS_ReaderExample/README.md

 Donald Ridley GPS tracking example.

-Uses a combination of Clarion, .NET, and Javascript to get information from GPS devices and track moving vehicles and update a web map interactivately as the vehicles move.
+Uses a combination of Clarion, .NET, and Javascript to get information from GPS devices, track moving vehicles, and update a web map interactivately as the vehicles move.

 Huge **THANK YOU** to Mark Sarson!!